ramurjua/design-verification_handbook/web/web_deploy.md

 It deletes previous deployed folder.
 So, any change done directly in this folder would be remove.
 Please update files in its source.

+Take into account index modifications should be done by hand.
+This process is not automated.

 TODOs:

-* Reference in each html the sytles sheet with the proper root. *<link rel="stylesheet" href="style.css">*
-  - It should be reference by counting the levels down that is the file and adding: "../"
 * Make the index available from each html file.